Matt-Crow/RustWebExample/README.md

 `cargo clippy`

 ## Demo

-TODO: use browser to receive claims, set as bearer

 This app demonstrates many of the basic features common to most REST APIs.
 1. run the app and open `Postman`
 2. make a `GET` request to `localhost:8080/api/v1/hospitals` - should receive `401 unauthorized`
+3. go to `localhost:8080/login` in your browser and sign in with an account.
+Notice the JWT field OR
-3. `POST` to `localhost:8080/jwt` with the following raw JSON body:
+   `POST` to `localhost:8080/jwt` with the following raw JSON body:
    ```
    {
        "email": "you can put anything between these two quotes"